Catherine22/ClassLoader/README.md

 1. optimizedDirectory references to optimizes dex files.
 2. PathClassLoader does not accept optimizedDirectory argument, so it is forced to associate the original optimized dex files.
-3. We can pass the optimizedDirectory argument to DexClassLoader().
-I.e. we can cache optimized dex files placed in internal storage.
+3. You can pass the optimizedDirectory argument to DexClassLoader().
+I.e. you can cache optimized dex files placed in internal storage.

-That's why we can call DexClassLoader to load the user-defined apk, dex and jar files whereas PathClassLoader is responsible for loading the installed Apk.
+That's why you can call DexClassLoader to load the user-defined APK, dex and jar files whereas PathClassLoader is responsible for loading the installed Apk.

 The code snippet shows how ClassLoader works: